JaehoonSong12/ydjs-publish/README.md

 **Project Title**

-A lightweight, styled LaTeX template for creating a small nonfiction travel book (4.25" × 6.87").
+A lightweight, styled LaTeX template for creating a small nonfiction bilingual math explainer book (Korean-English) in a compact 4.25" × 6.87" format.
+Includes structured front matter, clean main content layout, image support, and polished back matter for publication readiness.
+(4.25" × 6.87").
 Includes front matter, main content chapters, back matter, and support for images and custom headers/footers.

+> 📁 **Repository Summary**: This repo is for collaboratively writing and publishing a bilingual (Korean-English) nonfiction book that interprets and explains mathematical concepts using LaTeX.

 ---